USING TELEPHOTO LENSES

 In the above example, the foreground fence was less than a foot from the cat's face — yet it appears extremely out of focus due to the shallow depth of field.
 Even a misfocus of an inch could have therefore caused the cat's eyes to become blurred, which would have ruined the intent of the photograph.

-Fortunately, telephoto lenses are rarely subject to the "focus and recompose" errors caused by shorter focal lengths — primarily because one is often much further from their subject.
+Fortunately, telephoto lenses are rarely subject to the "focus and recompose" errors caused by shorter focal lengths — primarily because one is often much farther from their subject.
 This means that you can use your central autofocus point to achieve a focus lock, and then recompose your frame without worry of changing the distance at which objects are in sharpest focus (see tutorial on camera autofocus for more on this topic).

 MINIMIZING CAMERA SHAKE

 A telephoto lens may have a significant impact on how easy it is to achieve a sharp handheld photograph.
 Longer focal lengths require shorter exposure times to minimize blurring caused by shaky hands.
-Think of this as if one were trying to hold a laser pointer steady; when shining this pointer at a nearby object its bright spot ordinarily jumps around less than for objects further away.
+Think of this as if one were trying to hold a laser pointer steady; when shining this pointer at a nearby object its bright spot ordinarily jumps around less than for objects farther away.

 Simulation of what happens when you try to aim a laser pointer at a point on a distant wall;